haigarmen/Sonic-Interactions/docs/Process/00_Process-log.md

     09.pd - writing values to a table a- simple
-    10.pd - writing values to a table b. better visually 11.pd - Write values to table with expression 12.pd - Changing shape of note with Line
+    10.pd - writing values to a table b. better visually 11.pd - Write values to table with expression 12.pd - Changing shape of note with |line~|
     13.pd - Subpatch with BPM

-exercise 11

 Next steps:
-- use expression to populate table
 - add a subpatch for BPM
 - add an abstraction for BPM (new object type: sonicinteractions/bpm)
-- come up with a few melodies
 - Add random into sequence
 - learn the graph/canvas thingie?

-Day03/ Audio
+Day03/ Sampling
+    14.pd Load an audio sample

+Edges of East Van
+A set of imagery that capture random moments that explore the passage of time.
+Tamar's photographs touch on the mundane, nostalgic, sometimes fleeting instances which challenge our memories.
+This work helps us discover remnants of past lives and present a contrast between the softer and harder edges of East Van.

 INTRO TO PD